Jowett Javelin

-The Jowett Javelin was an executive car produced from 1947 to 1953 by Jowett Cars Ltd of Idle, near Bradford in England.
-The model went through five variants coded PA to PE, each having a standard and "de luxe" option.
+The Jowett Javelin is an executive car produced from 1947 to 1953 by Jowett Cars Ltd of Idle, near Bradford in England.
+The model went through five variants coded PA to PE.
+The designation changed to coincide with the London Motor Show in November but actually engineering design changes occurred frequently during the total production run, as and when required.
 The car was designed by Gerald Palmer during World War II and was intended to be a major leap forward from the relatively staid designs of pre-war Jowetts.
 Just over 23,000 units were produced.

-All steel and new right through
+Introduction

 The new Javelin, not yet in full production, made its first public appearance on Saturday 27 July 1946 in a cavalcade to celebrate 60 years of the British Motor Industry organised by the SMMT.
 Started by the King in Regent's Park the cavalcade passed through Marble Arch around London's West End and Piccadilly Circus and back up to Regent's Park.
 Series production was not fully under way until November 1947.

 In a 1949 road test report The Times correspondent welcomed the Javelin's good performance and original design.
 The engine mounted ahead of the front axle briskly accelerates (to nearly 80 mph) a body which could carry six persons.
 The moderate size of the engine, the car's light weight and good streamlining all contribute to its excellent performance.
 Controls were all light to operate and it was a restful car to drive.